-All eyes will be on Glasgow in November for the UN Climate Change Conference COP26.
+The UN Climate Change Conference COP26 is scheduled to take place in Glasgow 2021.
 Lasting two weeks, it will be the largest summit Scotland has hosted.
 It is expected to be the most important climate change event since the Paris Agreement was signed in 2015.

 Scotland was one of the first countries to acknowledge its role in the global climate emergency, with the Scottish government having swiftly introduced targets to ensure action is taken.
 Scotland’s world-leading climate change legislation, the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, sets a target date for net-zero emissions of all greenhouse gases by 2045.
 If we hit this target, it is predicted our contribution to climate change will end within one generation.